aleen42/PersonalWiki/projectManagement/scope/scope.md

 ### 5 Q&A

-- What involves identifying and controlling the functional and physical design characteristics of products and their support documentation, and ensures that the descriptions of the project's products are correct and complete.
+- What involves defining and documenting the features and functions of the products produced during the project as well as the processes used for creating them?
-    - NPV analysis
+    - Collecting requirements
-    - Configuration management
+    - Controlling scope
-    - Project management information systems
+    - Defining scope
-    - Project time management
+    - Validating scope

-> answer: <strong>*Configuration management.*</strong>
+> answer: <strong>*Collecting requirements.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>